College of Social and Behavioral Sciences

 Dr. Sean Grier is a contributing faculty member for Walden University in the School of Criminal Justice with the College of Social and Behavioral Sciences.
 Dr. Grier has been teaching collegiate level courses in a variety of formats since 2010.

 Dr. Grier has an extensive professional background, including over twenty-five years of professional law enforcement experience.
 Dr. Grier began his career on active duty with the U.S. Army Military Police, and later transitioned to a position as a uniformed Police Officer in the Washington, D.C. area.
 Dr. Grier then accepted a position as a Special Agent with the Defense Security Service, headquartered out of the Pentagon, where he witnessed the horrific attacks on 9/11.
-Dr. Grier is currently employed as a Supervisory Federal Air Marshal with the Department of Homeland Security.
+Dr. Grier is currently employed as a Supervisory Federal Law Enforcement Officer with the Department of Homeland Security.